 Calling conventions define how functions receive parameters and return values.
 They are essential to ensure correct execution when calling functions in assembly, C, or any other language.

-The stack frame is cleaned by restoring rbp and adjusting rsp.
-Some conventions require the caller to clean up the stack.
+ret instruction ensures execution resumes at the caller.rbp and adjusting rsp.
+Some conventions require the caller to clean up the stack.section .text ; Code section starts

 global _start ; Entry point for the program